blair-c/rivals.academy/content/lectures/the-pityflip/index.md

 draft: false
 ---

-My flip is, at its purest, just a wavebounce dspecial cancelled into the flip.
+My flip is, at its purest, just a wavebounce Dspecial cancelled into the flip.
 Alongside the flashy tricks, it’s main purposes are movement and recovery mix ups.
-Wavebouncing/reversing dspecial alone is a great way to mix up your landings and platform movement, but the flip makes you that much more mobile and slippery (and cool).
+Wavebouncing/reversing Dspecial alone is a great way to mix up your landings and platform movement, but the flip makes you that much more mobile and slippery (and cool).

 ## How To